Far East (film): Production

 The original script was about an international business conference in the Philippines where members of the Philippines New Army surrounded them.
-But then the story drifted to more of a Casablanca (1943) type tale.
+However, the story would then drift to more of a Casablanca-type tale.
 Macao was used for eight days of location shooting.

 Awards

 John Bell was nominated at the 1982 AFI Awards in the Best Actor in a Supporting Role category.

 Box office

 Far East grossed $1,972,000 at the box office in Australia.

-Home Media
+Home media

 Far East was released on DVD with a new print by Umbrella Entertainment in April 2012.
 The DVD is compatible with all region codes and includes special features such as the theatrical trailer and audio commentary with director John Duigan.